 2-20-18 Due to unexpected mechanical difficulties, the Appalachian Ice Arena will not be operational for the remainder of Appalachian’s season.
 Appalachian Ski Mtn. plans to ski and snowboard as planned through Sunday, March 25, 2018.

-North Carolina’s only Zamboni maintained ice rink.
+What could be more natural than skiing and skating together?
+North Carolina’s only Zamboni maintained outdoor ice rink.
 Appalachian Ski Mtn. offers an outdoor ice skating arena as the perfect complement to our slopes.
-Located in a spectacular scenic setting overlooking the ski slopes on one side, and the Blue Ridge Mountains on the other, Appalachian’s outdoor ice arena has a refrigerated ice floor, and is fully lighted for skating under the stars seven nights a week.
+Located in a spectacular scenic setting overlooking the ski slopes on one side, and the Blue Ridge Mountains on the other, the outdoor ice arena has a refrigerated ice floor, and is fully lighted for skating under the stars seven nights a week.
 Skaters and non-skaters can watch the action and warm up by our rinkside bonfire.
 We offer skate rentals in traditional figure skates, as well as hockey skates.

-Noon to 2pm
+Noon – 2pm

-2:30pm to 4:30pm
+2:30pm – 4:30pm

-7pm to 9pm
+7pm – 9pm

 Don’t forget our Moonlight skating sessions on New Year’s Eve.
 The rink is closed Christmas Eve night.
 Skate rentals are available in both figure skates as well as hockey skates.
 Figure Skate sizes: infant sz.
 6 – mens sz.15.
 Hockey skates are $3.00 extra and are offered in unisex sizes: 4 – 14.
 Group rates and birthday packages are available.
 Individual and group lessons are available by appointment.
 Call 1-800-322-2373 or email us for details.